Skip to content

 Answer: Nevermind.
 Released September 24, 1991.
 Sold over 30 million copies worldwide.

-The cover (a baby underwater reaching for a dollar) is one of the most recognizable in rock history.
-The lead single Smells Like Teen Spirit changed mainstream radio overnight.
+That cover, a baby underwater reaching for a dollar bill, is one of the most recognizable images in rock.
+And the lead single, Smells Like Teen Spirit, rewired mainstream radio basically overnight.

 25. Whose 1982 album Thriller became the best-selling of all time?